 Also, bear in mind that many of your new students may want straight conversation-based lessons on-the-go, via WhatsApp, for example.
 I teach a number of these learners.
 They simply don’t want to or aren’t able to log in to a site and view materials.

 Therefore, a subscription is going to be money you could be spending on advertising your services, building your presence (or website) or engaging people via social media.
-Here’s an example of a website one of our trainees, Sharon Kivity, has put together to advertise her English teaching services.

 So, instead of a subscription for materials, in these early online teaching days, work on how you operate in the online space and focus on attracting students, connecting, developing rapport and being responsive to learner needs.
 Do an initial needs analysis with a new student correctly and you can be buzzing with ideas for future lessons.